Stoicism · ~50 - 135 AD

 Frequently Asked Questions

-Epictetus was born into slavery in the Roman Empire.
-His master allowed him to attend Stoic lectures.
-After gaining his freedom, he taught in Rome and later in Greece.
+Epictetus was born into slavery in the Roman Empire around 50 AD.
+While still enslaved, his master allowed him to study under the Stoic teacher Musonius Rufus.
+He gained his freedom after Nero's death and taught in Rome until Domitian banished the philosophers around 93 AD.
+He then opened his school at Nicopolis in Greece and taught there for the rest of his life.
 His entire philosophy is rooted in lived experience: he knew what it meant to have zero external control.
 That is why his system focuses entirely on the internal.

 Stoicism is intense caring applied to the right things.
 You care deeply about your character, your choices, your effort.
 You stop wasting care on things you cannot change.
 It is not apathy.
 It is precision.